U.S. Bank credit card offers

 But only get the card if you really are going to be doing some serious traveling in the near future.
 After all, there's a $400* annual fee.

-For 20 glorious billing cycles, you'll receive a 0% intro APR on purchases and balance transfers.
-After that, 14.49% - 24.49%* Variable Variable APR.
+For 20 glorious billing cycles, you'll receive a 0% intro APR on purchases and balance transfers (limited time offer).
+After that, 14.49% - 24.49% Variable Variable APR.
 Who knows where it'll be in 20 months, and so obviously, the goal is to make sure in 20 months, that you aren't carrying a balance.

 It's definitely something to think about if you do have debt you're trying to kill off.
 You can choose whatever payment date you like (as long as it's every month… if you get cute and try to choose a Friday in 2040 to make your first payment, they'll catch onto you).